Music therapy: USSR

+Military

 History

 Music therapy finds its roots in the military.
 The United States Department of War issued Technical Bulletin 187 in 1945, which described the use of music in the recovery of military service members in Army hospitals.
 The use of music therapy in military settings started to flourish and develop following World War II and research and endorsements from both the United States Army and the Surgeon General of the United States.
 Although these endorsements helped music therapy develop, there was still a recognized need to assess the true viability and value of music as a medically based therapy.
 Walter Reed Army Medical Center and the Office of the Surgeon General worked together to lead one of the earliest assessments of a music therapy program.
 The goal of the study was to understand whether "music presented according to a specific plan" influenced recovery among service members with mental and emotional disorders.
 Eventually, case reports in reference to this study relayed not only the importance but also the impact of music therapy services in the recovery of military service personnel.

 The first university sponsored music therapy course was taught by Margaret Anderton in 1919 at Columbia University.
 Anderton's clinical specialty was working with wounded Canadian soldiers during World War II, using music-based services to aid in their recovery process.

-Today, Operation Enduring Freedom and Operation Iraqi Freedom have both presented an array of injuries; however, the two signature injuries are posttraumatic stress disorder (PTSD) and traumatic brain injury (TBI).
+Today, Operation Enduring Freedom and Operation Iraqi Freedom have both presented an array of injuries; however, the two signature injuries are post-traumatic stress disorder (PTSD) and traumatic brain injury (TBI).
 These two signature injuries are increasingly common among millennial military service members and in music therapy programs.

 A person diagnosed with PTSD can associate a memory or experience with a song they have heard.
 This can result in either good or bad experiences.
 If it is a bad experience, the song's rhythm or lyrics can bring out the person's anxiety or fear response.
 If it is a good experience, the song can bring feelings of happiness or peace which could bring back positive emotions.
 Either way, music can be used as a tool to bring emotions forward and help the person cope with them.